KumoCorp/kumomta/docs/changelog/main.md

 * The filename format for log file segments now includes fractional seconds so that there is no chance of file naming collision when using aggressively small values for `max_file_size` or `max_segment_duration`.
+* TSA rules will no longer by default match internally generated failure responses, that is, those that begin with the text `KumoMTA internal: `.
+  This prevents accidentally triggering cyclical behavior in the case where you have a very lenient regex for a rule that triggers a suspension.
+  If you have rules that you wish to intentionally match these internal messages, you can mark the automation entry with `match_internal = true` to allow the match to be considered.

 ## Other Changes and Enhancements
 * Queue and Egress configs can now be set to work in a mode where they refresh